nis65/multiroom/README.md

 Icecast has been designed to create an internet radio station.
 We will use icecast on every raspi that needs to feed at least one input (analog or bluetooth) over the network to the central mpd.
 Other solutions solve this problem by installing mpd on every raspi (i.e. there is not one "central" mpd).
 This is a very symmetric and therefore beautiful solution, but I am not sure if this setup would work for bluetooth sources too.

-In order to stream music over icecast, you need an icecast server and one or more so called *ices*.
-Every *ice* can create an independent stream in the icecast server.
+In order to stream music over icecast, you need an icecast server and one or more so called *iceS* (ICEcast Source).
+Every *iceS* can create an independent stream in the icecast server.

     apt-get install icecast